William C. Shiel Jr., MD, FACP, FACR

 - Osgood-Schlatter disease is a painful inflammation in the front of the bony leg below the knee.

 - Osgood-Schlatter disease can cause local pain, inflammation, swelling, and calcification.

 - Osgood-Schlatter disease can be diagnosed by the history and examination.

 - Osgood-Schlatter disease can be helped by antiinflammation and pain-relieving medications, ice, and rest.

 What is Osgood-Schlatter disease?

-Osgood-Schlatter disease is a disorder of the lower front of the knee where the large tendon under the kneecap (patellar tendon) attaches to the bone of the leg below.
-The condition is characterized by localized pain and tenderness in this area.
-Osgood-Schlatter disease is predominantly seen in young adolescent boys.
+Osgood-Schlatter disease is a disorder involving painful inflammation of the lower front of the knee, where the large tendon (patellar tendon) attached to the lower portion of the kneecap (patella) attaches to the bone (tibia or shinbone) of the leg below.
+The condition is characterized by localized pain where the tendon attaches to the tibia and tenderness in this area.
+Osgood-Schlatter disease is a disease of the growing child and is predominantly seen in young adolescent boys.
 It is felt that stress on the bone from the tendon tugging it during activities leads to Osgood-Schlatter disease.